Skip to content

 Was I surprised?

-For next time, I'd really like to learn more about effective interactive visualizations.
+I’d really like to keep learning more about effective interactive visualizations.
 You have to check out pudding.cool/.

-Data sourced from Spotify saved tracks (Dec 2022 – Jan 2026).
-Genre classification via Last.fm API tags.
-Lyrical sentiment analysis via VADER (compound score) on lyrics pulled from Genius.
+Methodology: Data sourced from Spotify saved tracks (Dec 2022 – Jan 2026).
+Genre classification using Last.fm API tags.
+Lyrical sentiment analysis using VADER (compound score) on lyrics pulled from Genius.
 Theme tagging via keyword/NLP classification on lyrics.
-"New artist" = first-ever appearance in saved tracks.
-Analysis done in Python; visualization in React + Recharts.
+Analysis done in Python.
+Visualization in React + Recharts.